 - Paying Franchise Fees – Franchisees are required to pay a franchise fee in order to obtain the right to establish a franchised business location as well as a percentage of gross revenues and a fee for advertising costs.

 - Management of Franchise Location – Franchisees take the franchisor's business systems, training and know-how and put it into practice in their location.
 Franchisees essentially have a framework for making their franchise location a success, but control the day-to-day operations independently.

 Before starting a franchise or purchasing a franchise, it is critical to understand the role of both parties in the franchise system.
 To learn more about franchising, contact the Internicola Law Firm, P.C. today.

-- Read Part 2 of This Article: - The Role of a "Franchisee" (Part 2).
+- Read Additional Articles: - The Role of a "Franchisee".